mesosphere/konvoy-training/README.md

 Under Authorized redirect URIs insert `https://<public-cluster-dns-name>/dex/callback`.

 ![google-idp-application](images/google-idp-application.png)

+Don't forget to hit ENTER when setting up oauth in the google console for the redirect url and other fields, otherwise the values are not saved if you just hit the save button.

 Save the configuration and note down the client ID and the client secret.